PaulZH/omgeving-javascript/README.md

 * Renders a map if coordinates are provided.
 * Supports either `x` and `y` (Lambert72) attributes, or `lon` and `lat` for WGS84-encoded coordinates of a marker.
+    * When prefixed with a colon, the values get directly interpreted as numbers (the component will auto-convert string values to floats if needed, though).
+* Example:

+        <ld-map :x="147308.80" :y="214146.48"></ld-map>

 ### `<ld-object>`